Need help? Chat now!

-CrowdStrike, a cybersecurity firm based in the United States, have compiled evidence showing that the Russian government has been been spying on “hundreds of American, European and Asian companies“, according to an article published by the Chicago Tribune.
-The article indicates that this is the “first time Moscow has been linked to cyber attacks for alleged economic – rather than political – gains.”
+CrowdStrike, a cybersecurity firm based in the United States, has compiled evidence showing that the Russian government has been spying on "_hundreds of American, European, and Asian companies_, "according to an article published by the Chicago Tribune.
+The article indicates that this is the "_first time Moscow has been linked to cyberattacks for alleged economic – rather than political – gains._"

-In the article, it states that CrowdStrike reported “energy and technology firms” being listed as some of the “victims of the previously unreported cyber espionage campaign.”
-They note that some of these organizations have reportedly “lost valuable intellectual property“, according to the article.
-The article states that no specific details about losses or the victims have been released due to “confidentiality agreements related to its investigation.”
+The article states that CrowdStrike reported "_energy and technology firms_" being listed as some of the "_victims of the previously unreported cyber espionage campaign._" They note that some of these organizations have reportedly "_lost valuable intellectual property_, "according to the article.
+The article states that no specific details about losses or the victims have been released due to "_confidentiality agreements related to its investigation._"

 Read more about what CrowdStrike has learned about the Russian government's hacking in the full article at the Chicago Tribune and what this means as experts forecast the future of internet activity for the years to come.